A Nonsmooth Dynamical Systems Perspective on Accelerated Extensions of ADMM: Introduction

+where $x_k \approx X(t_k)$, $t_k = \epsilon k $, and $\dot{X} \equiv dX / dt$.
+One can show that system \eqref{eq:gradient_ode} has a convergence rate of $\order(1/t)$ for convex $\objective$, and a rate of $\order(e^{-\mu t})$ for $\mu$-strongly convex $\objective$, matching the behavior of its discrete counterpart---these results follow as particular cases of Proposition~\ref{th:relaxed_admm_convex}.
+Although gradient flow/descent is widely used in machine learning (see, e.g., \cite{Fattahi:2019} for applications in online and nonconvex settings) and controls (see, e.g., \cite{Casau:2020}), its convergence can be slow.

+A popular approach to speed up gradient descent was proposed by Nesterov \cite{Nesterov:1983}.
+Such a method converges at a rate of $\order(1/\epsilon k^2)$ for a convex function \cite{Nesterov:1983}, which is known to be optimal in the sense of worst-case complexity \cite{Nesterov:2004}; generalizations of Nesterov's method to monotone inclusions also exist~\cite{Monteiro:2013}. ``Acceleration'' in the context of optimization has been considered counterintuitive, without a clear understanding of its underpinning mechanism.
+Recently, the continuous-time limit of Nesterov's method was obtained as~\cite{Candes:2016}

-Recently, there has been progress in understanding acceleration by analyzing a differential equation modeling the continuous-time limit of Nesterov's method \cite{Candes:2016}.
-Follow-up work has brought a larger class of accelerated methods into a Hamiltonian formalism \cite{Wibisono:2016} thus giving opportunities for analysis through the lens of continuous dynamical systems.
-For example, analyses based on Lyapunov's theory were explored in continuous and discrete settings \cite{Krichene:2015,Wilson:2016, Attouch:2016,Attouch:2016b}.
-However, such connections have been limited mostly to gradient methods, smooth functions, and unconstrained problems.
+This connection has been useful in providing insights into accelerated methods.
+Followup work has brought a larger class of methods into a Hamiltonian formalism \cite{Wibisono:2016}, analyzes based on Lyapunov's theory have been explored \cite{Krichene:2015,Wilson:2016}, and connections with symplectic geometry and geometric integrators have been established \cite{Franca:2019,franca2020dissipative,Franca:2021}.
+However, such a fruitful interplay has been limited mostly to gradient-based methods, i.e., for smooth and unconstrained problems.\footnote{However, the first-order gradient flow for constrained problems has been considered long ago \cite{Yamashita:1980,Schropp:2000}}